Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 "Which means..."

-Gramps continued his hypothesis, "Tora's father... must- still- be- alive- somewhere?"
+Gramps concluded primitively, "Tora's father... must- still- be- alive- somewhere?"

 Tora was sure that "Dadapon _must be held_ **captive by whoever.
 Using.
 Lila.**"

-They were thinking for a while when a soldier with helmet shouted to the group, "**You there!
+Not enough info to conclude.
+When they were busy with their thoughts, a soldier suddenly shouted from behind, "**You there!
 Don't.
-Move!**" They realized they were surrounded.
+Move!**" They looked around and found themselves surrounded by a [decade](./96_heart_to_heart.html#dromarchs-wisdom).

-Gramps: "Imperial soldiers..."
+Gramps noted, "Imperial soldiers..."

-Leading the units was Mòrag and Brighid.
+Leading the [decade](./96_heart_to_heart.html#dromarchs-wisdom) was Mòrag and Brighid.
 Once again they met.

-Nia: "**You!**"
+Nia can't believe what she saw, "**You!**"

 Mòrag: "So, **we meet again**, Driver of the Aegis!"

 One soldier eyed Poppi, announced, "**Lady Mòrag, she's the one!
 That mechanical girl took down our squad!**"

-Oh oh, Rex exclaimed, "**WHAT?!
-Hang on a minute!**"
+Rex exclaimed, "**WHAT?!
+Hang on a minute!**" You got the wrong person!

 Nia jumped on her feet, "**Where the hell'd you get that idea?!**"

-Poppi can understand, voiced, "Unfortunately, they cannot tell difference between Lila... and Poppi."
+Poppi can understand why, voiced, "Unfortunately, they cannot tell difference between Lila... and Poppi."

 Mòrag remembered his name, "So, Rex, _was it?_ Rex, _I'm very disappointed to find you stooping to such lowly crimes._"

 "**Lowly crimes?!
 WHAT THE HECK?!
-I'm telling you, you've got the wrong guys!**" But they weren't listening.
-A battle had to be fought first.
+I'm telling you, you've got the wrong guys!**" But they wouldn't listen; a battle therefore begun.

 ---

 "Your skills- have improved, boy!"
-Her whip came at him.
+Her whip lashed at him.
 He dodged it and called out,

 "Mythra!"

 "I know, I know.
 I won't use that power, OK?
 Let's stick to Foresight for this.
 If you **really** need to attack, I'll hand it over to Pyra."

 "Thanks!"
-He dashed and came in close contact with Mòrag as they fenced melee.
+He closed in distance with Mòrag, engaged in melee.

-She noticed, "The Aegis has changed.
+She noticed something else, "The Aegis has changed.
 What **happened** to her appearance? **Answer me!**"

 "**You want answers, then put the swords away!
-What's wrong with you?**" And he bashed her away.
+What's wrong with you?**" He pushed her away.

-"I'll listen to your confession- **while you lie defeated!**" She threw one of her whip to Brighid.
-She came quick and they stood side by side, for their strongest attack.
-Dual whip clashed, and many flames of high concentration came at them.
-Time stopped.
+"I'll listen to your confession- **while you lie defeated!**" Without looking, she threw one of her whip to the side, and Brighid caught it, came quickly to her side, and stood side by side.
+Dual whip clashed together and formed rattlesnakes.
+Flames with high concentration combined and lashed at them.
+Foresight activated -- time stopped.

 ![Mòrag and Brighid's final move](images/159_morag_brighid_strongest_move.jpg)

 "**Rex!
 After this Foresight, I'll switch to Pyra!**"

-"**Understood!**"
+"**Understood!**" As he moved adeptly, fitting his body within the high concentration of fireballs.

-Mòrag was surprised, "**Impossible!
+When Foresight stopped, Mòrag was surprised, "**Impossible!
 He dodged it?!**"

 "Now it's my turn!"
-With Pyra, they prepared Burning Sword.
+Incoming Burning Sword.

 Brighid called for her attention, "Lady Mòrag!
 Look at the Aegis!"

 "So you can change at will!"

 "**Eat.
-THIS!**" She raised her elbow to protect herself, unable to dodge.
-The flames aimed for the air just a few centimeters in front of them. "**Pyra?!**"
+THIS!**" Mòrag intended to defend hard, didn't dodge.
+The flames reached just a few centimeters in front of them before turning up, blasting in the air. "**Pyra?!**"

 She explained, "We can do this... without hitting them."